 - Piggy-back loans

-A piggy-back loan is a second mortgage that you close at the same time as the first.
-Generally the piggyback loan takes care of 10 percent of the purchase price, while the first mortgage finances 80 percent.
-The borrower covers the remaining 10%, rather than come up with the usual 20% down payment.
+You may fund your down payment using a second mortgage that closes at the same time as the first.
+Generally the piggyback loan is for 10 percent of the purchase amount, and the first mortgage finances 80 percent.
+Rather than the traditional 20 percent down payment, the buyer just has to pull together the remaining 10 percent.

 - Carry-Back loans

-With a carry-back mortgage, the seller loans you part of his or her home equity.
-The buyer finances the majority of the purchase price with a traditional mortgage program and borrows the remaining funds from the seller.
-Usually you will pay a somewhat higher interest rate on the loan financed by the seller.
+We a seller carries back a second mortgage, the seller loans you part of his or her home equity.
+You would finance the largest portion of the purchase price with a traditional lending institution and borrow the remaining amount from the seller.
+Typically you'll pay a somewhat higher rate with the loan from the seller.

-No matter your method of pulling together down payment money, the satisfaction of living in your own home will be just as great!
+No matter your method of getting together your down payment funds, the thrill of owning your own home will be just as sweet!